-Our hotel, your home away from home - Relais du Silence Hotel
+Our hotel, your home away from home - The Originals Relais

 The island of Elba offers a marvellous variety of scenery, from small hidden coves to long sandy beaches; each corner of Elba holds its own special surprise for visitors.
 The island is washed by crystal clear water in every shade of blue - a paradise for divers and snorkellers.